geerlingguy/ansible-role-logstash/README.md

     logstash_ssl_certificate_file: logstash-forwarder-example.crt
     logstash_ssl_key_file: logstash-forwarder-example.key

 SSL configuration for Logstash to accept requests from logstash-forwarder running on remote hosts. **Security note**: On production or public-facing (e.g. any non-test) servers, you should create your own key/certificate pair and use that instead of the included default!
-You can use OpenSSL to create the key and certificate files, with a command like the following: `sudo openssl req -x509 -batch -nodes -days 3650 -newkey rsa:2048 -keyout logstash-forwarder.key -out logstash-forwarder.crt`.
+You can use OpenSSL to create the key and certificate files, with a command like the following: `openssl req -x509  -batch -nodes -newkey rsa:2048 -keyout lumberjack.key -out lumberjack.crt -subj /CN=logstash.example.com`.

     logstash_local_syslog_path: /var/log/syslog
     logstash_monitor_local_syslog: true

 Whether configuration for local syslog file (defined as `logstash_local_syslog_path`) should be added to logstash.
 Set this to `false` if you are monitoring the local syslog differently, or if you don't care about the local syslog file.
 Other local logs can be added by your own configuration files placed inside `/etc/logstash/conf.d`.

+## Other Notes

+If you are seeing high CPU usage from one of the `logstash` processes, and you're using Logstash along with another application running on port 80 on a platform like Ubuntu with upstart, the `logstash-web` process may be stuck in a loop trying to start on port 80, failing, and trying to start again, due to the `restart` flag being present in `/etc/init/logstash-web.conf`.
+To avoid this problem, either change that line to add a `limit` to the respawn statement, or set the `logstash-web` service to `enabled=no` in your playbook, e.g.:

+    - name: Ensure logstash-web process is stopped and disabled.
+      service: name=logstash-web state=stopped enabled=no

 ## Dependencies